What are the TELUS Service Terms?

 - Prepaid service credits are valid for a fixed period of time from the day they are activated (thirty days unless another period of time is indicated on your prepaid card or receipt).

-- Unused credits for pay-per-use services will carry over if you top up your account with additional credits or purchase a rate plan or add‑on within seven days after the end of the service period.
+- Unused credits for prepaid services will carry over if you top up your account with additional credits or purchase a rate plan within seven days after the end of the service period.
 For prepaid rate plans or add-ons, any included minutes, messages or data will not carry over.

-- If the credits on your prepaid account are $300 or more, and you do not subscribe to a thirty day rate plan, our least expensive thirty day rate plan that includes voice and messaging services will automatically be added to your account.
+- If the credits on your prepaid account are $150 or more, and you do not subscribe to a thirty day rate plan that includes voice and messaging services, a plan will automatically be added to your account.

 - Prepaid service credits are non-refundable.
 After ninety days with a zero balance, your account will be automatically deactivated.